Sidify Apple Music Converter

 From the above-mentioned part, you probably have felt a little complicated to move the iTunes library to an external hard drive.
 If you also need to backup your iTunes M4P music and Apple Music to an external hard drive or a new computer, you'll need to remove restrictions from these files firstly.

-Sidify Apple Music Converter is an excellent all-in-one iTunes Audio Converter that is capable of converting Apple Music tracks, iTunes M4P music, and iTunes Audiobooks to MP3, AAC, FLAC, WAV and AIFF format, thus you can transfer all your iTunes music to an external hard drive.
+Sidify Apple Music Converter is an excellent all-in-one iTunes Audio Converter that is capable of converting Apple Music tracks, iTunes M4P music, and iTunes Audiobooks to MP3, AAC, FLAC, WAV, AIFF and ALAC format, thus you can transfer all your iTunes music to an external hard drive.
 In the following, we'll guide you to use Sidify Apple Music Converter to convert iTunes music & Apple Music and transfer them from PC to an external hard device.

 Sidify Apple Music Converter